 The most important pose at the end of every yoga practice is savasana, corpse pose.
 It’s where you lie on the ground on your back on a bolster or on your side with your top leg propped up and allow the body to rest.
 Perhaps this is the only pose you do on a given day.
 It’s a good choice.
 The body needs time to unravel the stress of the day and if you’re doing savasana after other poses, this rest gives your body a chance to fully incorporate the benefits of your practice into your body.

-Good luck!
 Need some help getting on your mat more often, or not sure what to do when you get there?
-Join us for Prenatal Yoga Online, coming soon!
+Post your question in the comments so we can support you!

 Looking for support to stay active during your pregnancy or start your postpartum recovery?
 Here are some options to get you started on a great path forward:

 1) Take the Pelvic Floor & Core Strength Quiz.
 After taking the quiz, you'll get a score and based on your results, guidance on what steps to take to move you forward in your recovery.

 3) If you're pregnant, want to be way more active than you have been, AND want connection with other mothers, but don't know where to start…join the Expecting to Flourish™ Membership - a mom-driven and expert-guided virtual space empowering moms with a new approach to prenatal fitness and birth prep that actually prepares you for the physical and emotional hurdles of motherhood.

 If you’re postpartum and ready to get moving, need to heal your body but you don’t know where to start…join us for Postpartum Repair & Restore LIVE, a science-backed and fun-stacked, Diastasis and Pelvic Floor Strength program.
 Start healing your diastasis and eliminating leaking in 8 weeks or less with our guidance.